Summary: What are the housing markets like across Washington state right now? Will there be any buyer’s markets coming up? This article will explain.

 Aaron Terrazas, senior economist for Zillow, recently wrote: “The housing market has tilted sharply in favor of sellers over the past two years, but there are very early preliminary signs that the winds may be starting to shift ever-so-slightly.”
 He cited the increase in real estate price cuts, mentioned earlier, as one sign of this shift.

 But Washington State is a special case when it comes to real estate.
-Strong demand and low supply made Washington one of the hottest housing markets in the country during the summer of 2018.
-In terms of year-over-year price gains, it has outperformed nearly every other state over the last couple of years.
-So the “shift” being reported nationwide is more muted in Washington.
+Strong demand and low supply made Washington one of the hottest housing markets in the country.
+In terms of year-over-year price gains, it has outperformed many other states over the last couple of years.

 More Inventory, Slower Price Growth

 Home prices are rising more slowly now than in previous years, across the state.
 And there does seem to be more inventory coming onto the market.
-But despite these changes, we probably won’t see a real buyer’s market in Washington for some time yet.
+But despite these changes, there still isn’t as much inventory to fill the buyer demand.
+As such, we probably won’t see a real buyer’s market in Washington for some time yet.

-For the rest of 2018, and probably throughout 2019, real estate markets across Washington State will likely continue to favor sellers over buyers.
+For the rest of 2020, real estate markets across Washington State will likely continue to favor sellers over buyers.
 It will take time for the inventory situation to change enough to tip those scales.

 Major housing markets across the state are still experiencing tight inventory conditions.
 Most people know about the supply shortage in the Seattle area, since it has generated so many headlines over the last couple of years.
 But similar conditions are being reported in other cities as well.